Emotional eating: Related disorders

 Emotional eating as a means to cope may be a precursor to developing eating disorders such as binge eating or bulimia nervosa.
 The relationship between emotional eating and other disorders is largely due to the fact that emotional eating and these disorders share key characteristics.
 More specifically, they are both related to emotion focused coping, maladaptive coping strategies, and a strong aversion to negative feelings and stimuli.
 It is important to note that the causal direction has not been definitively established, meaning that while emotional eating is considered a precursor to these eating disorders, it also may be the consequence of these disorders.
 The latter hypothesis that emotional eating happens in response to another eating disorder is supported by research that has shown emotional eating to be more common among individuals already suffering from bulimia nervosa.

+Additionally, in a study involving children diagnosed with ADHD (Attention-Deficit/Hyperactivity Disorder) or ASD (Autism Spectrum Disorder), it was observed that both ADHD and ASD-diagnosed children had more issues in their eating behaviors compared to children without any diagnosis.
+It was suggested that children with ADHD might experience higher instances of emotional overeating (EOE) and emotional undereating (EUE) compared to those without any diagnosis.
+In the case of children with ASD there seems to be a higher likelihood of experiencing EUE.